 TPS for Venezuelans Under the Trump Administration

-The Trump administration is a strong critic of granting TPS for Venezuelans.
-This is even though the President has vocally disapproved of the Venezuelan socialist federal government and knows about the intensifying humanitarian crisis in the oil-rich country.
+Former President Trump’s administration was a strong critic of granting TPS for Venezuelans.
+This is even though the former President had vocally disapproved of the Venezuelan socialist federal government and was aware of the intensifying humanitarian crisis in the oil-rich country.

 Venezuelans and other individuals or families wanting to immigrate to the U.S. should schedule an appointment with an attorney who has experience navigating the Atlanta immigration court system.